pschraut/UnityScriptableObjectContainer/README.md

 If you need a reference to the ScriptableObjectContainer inside your ScriptableObject sub-asset, you can use the ```SubAssetOwnerAttribute``` for the system to automatically setup the reference for you.
-The code that sets up references runs in the editor only, thus there is no performance penalty in a build.
+The code that sets up references runs in the editor only, there is no performance penalty in a build.
 ```CSharp
 class Fruit : ScriptableObject
 {